 I don’t believe He’s the impersonal ground of all being, so that you get beyond all rational thought in order to have oneness with all of the world.

 I have no idea where this idea came from, but it’s not from Evagrius, or John Cassian, or Richard of St. Victor, or Guigo the Carthusian, or The Cloud of Unknowing, or John of the Cross, or any of the other great contemplative masters.
 Christian contemplation has never asserted God is the “impersonal ground of all being.”
 Praying to God in silence is not an assertion about the nature of God, rather, it is a gesture of welcoming and rest in God’s loving presence.

 That’s a Buddhist eastern concept.

 I don’t want to put words in Keller’s mouth, but now it seems that he is saying “Oh, I don’t like contemplation because it reminds me of Buddhism.”
 Probably the single biggest fear among Christians who don’t understand contemplation is that it’s “Buddhist” or “eastern” or “new age.”
 Meanwhile, every year more and more Christians abandon their faith and explore Buddhism or Vedanta because pastors like Keller are not equipped to introduce their congregation to the Christian practice of contemplation.
 Every pastor should be able to explain the difference between Christian contemplation and Buddhist meditation, without knocking or misrepresenting our own tradition.
-And, I should add, just as Christians are not afraid of the Passover seder or of vestigial pagan practices like Christmas trees and holiday mistletoe, maybe Christians need to be a little less afraid of Buddhism anyway.
+And, I should add, just as Christians are not afraid of the Passover seder or of vestigial pagan practices like Yule logs and holiday mistletoe, maybe Christians need to be a little less afraid of Buddhism anyway.
 But that’s another conversation for another day.